 Did you know that research demonstrates how a university education can increase your earnings throughout your lifetime?

 A college degree can be worth the investment!
 It can enrich your life personally while giving you access to more career opportunities with better compensation.
 Along with scholarships and grants, educational loans are tools to help you invest in YOUR development and YOUR future.

 Two Types of Educational Loans

 1. Direct Loan Program

 The U.S. Department of Education offers the William D. Ford Direct Loan Program.
-This Program ensures that students and parents have sound options for borrowing by offering students access to higher education through several types of federal loans: Direct Subsidized Loans, Unsubsidized Loans, and the Direct PLUS Loan.
+This Program ensures that students and parents of undergraduates have sound options for borrowing by offering students access to higher education through several types of federal loans: Direct Subsidized Loans, Unsubsidized Loans, and the Direct PLUS Loan are available for Undergraduate Students; Direct Unsubsidized Loans and the credit-based Graduate PLUS loan is available to graduate students.
 Each option gives students and parents low-interest rates, simple applications and in-school deferment.

 - The Direct PLUS Loan assists parents of dependent undergraduate students and the graduate/professional student with good to excellent credit finance the cost of attendance.
 Direct PLUS Loan funds can be used for tuition, supplies, housing and more.
 Click here to learn more.

 Private Loan Options help students fill the gap between limited Federal Aid and the cost of education.
 These loans are through private lenders and require the student and co-signer to have good or excellent credit.
 Some lenders may require interest-only payments during school.
 Interest rates are usually variable, but some lenders offer fixed-rate loans.
 Borrower benefits or incentives vary by lender.
 Students are encouraged to research Private Loan Options carefully and utilize this aid only after all Federal aid is exhausted.